Estimate Time10 min

 Chart that shows findings from using implied return analysis to explore the question

 Past performance is no guarantee of future results.
-Methodology: Used historical returns for stocks, bonds, and bitcoin from January 1, 2018–August 31, 2022.
+Methodology: Used historical returns for stocks, bonds, and bitcoin from January 1, 2018–March 31, 2024.
 Calculated historical variance (a volatility measure commonly used to evaluate risk) and a covariance matrix of returns.
 Calculated a risk coefficient (lambda) using weights of a traditional 60%/40% stocks/bonds portfolios but also portfolios with less or more risk appetite: a 40%/60% portfolio, representing a portfolio risk profile of an investor who is more risk averse, and an 80%/20% portfolio, representing a portfolio risk profile of an investor with less risk aversion.
 Stocks represented by the S&P 500; bonds represented by the Bloomberg U.S. Aggregate Bond Index, monthly bitcoin pricing from Bloomberg Finance LP.
 Each portfolio shown has a different risk profile.
 Sources: Fidelity Investments, Bloomberg Finance LP.

 Summing it up